mcpaulafi/ot-harjoitustyo/documentation/specifications.md

 ## User interface

-- User can choose weather stations which data is retrieved and shown (TEHTY)
+- User can choose weather stations which data is retrieved and shown.
+- User can rename station
-- Data of selected stations in a loop (TEHTY) OR side by side
+- Data of selected stations is shown in a loop
-- User can choose which layout to use

 ## Main functionalities

-### Select stations view (TEHTY)
+### Select stations view

 User selects 1-5 weather stations from a list of available stations.

 ### Station settings view

 User can rename selected stations.
-(TEHTY)

-User can select layout for weather view.

 Settings are saved to the database.
 Settings can be changed anytime.
-(TEHTY)

-### Weather view (TEHTY)
+### Weather view

-Selected information is displayed on the view.
+Observations from selected station is displayed on the view.
+View switches to next station in 20 seconds.

-### Data updates (TEHTY)
+### Data updates

-Latest measurement data is retrieved every 10-20 minutes and saved on the database.
+Latest measurement data is retrieved every 10-60 minutes and saved on the database.
+If new data is not available for the station, requests slow down.

-### Database (TEHTY)
+### Database

 SQLite database contains 4 tables
 - Stations